 Peer Notetakers

-Peer notetaking assistance is provided as an accommodation for students whose documented disabilities interfere with their ability to take good notes.
-Notes are an essential tool for studying and learning, so the services of a competent and reliable notetaker provide important support for a student with a disability.
+Peer notetaking assistance is provided as an accommodation for students whose documented disabilities interfere with their ability to take notes.
+Notes are an essential tool for studying and learning, so the services of a reliable notetaker provide important support for a student with a disability.

 Register to Become a Peer Notetaker